RyotaUshio/obsidian-pdf-plus/README.md

 ❗ [Report bugs](https://github.com/RyotaUshio/obsidian-pdf-plus/issues/new/choose) (Tip: when something is not working, first restart Obsidian by running the `Reload app without saving` command.)

 > [!note]
-> Some features require the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin enabled.
+> - Some features require the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin enabled.
+> - You need Obsidian v1.5.8 or higher to receive updates from PDF++.
+Otherwise, you will be stuck at the last version (0.40.4) that supported older versions.

 > [!warning]
 > This plugin relies on many private APIs of Obsidian, so **there is a relatively high risk that this plugin may break when Obsidian is updated** ([learn more](https://github.com/RyotaUshio/obsidian-pdf-plus/discussions/48)).
 For this reason, I hope this plugin's functionalities will be natively supported by Obsidian itself so that we won't need this plugin anymore.